Former rectors web page

 Enric Argullol i Murgadas, 1990-2001

-He is a professor of Administrative Law and specialist in regional autonomy system and land planning, and was also a lecturer at the University of Barcelona and the Autonomous University of Barcelona, where he was the dean of the Faculty of Law.
+Dr Enric Argullol is a full professor of administrative law, specializing in regional law and urban law.
+He was previously a professor at the UB and at the UAB, where he was dean of the Faculty of Law.

 Maria Rosa Virós i Galtier, 2001-2005